Why stand with us?

 While not all cannabis production has been environmentally deleterious, much of historical cultivation has negatively impacted ecosystems, causing significant harm to the wildlife, land, and water of Northern California.
 Research has shown the presence of anticoagulant rodenticides in the wild food web, low water levels from diversion, and contamination of watersheds from fertilizer and pesticides.
 Much of this degradation occurs from “trespass grows”, or cannabis grows on public lands.
 These grows severely impact the ecosystems in which they persist, and are one of the leading threats to their stability.
 The word “conservation” means something very specific in ecology— it implies use, but sustainable use.
 In doing so, our invaluable wild resources can be maintained in both health and integrity.

-1) instituting an ecological monitoring program for cultivator properties— the basic pillar of the industry— that will further scientific understanding of the cannabis-wildlife dynamic, and
+1) instituting an ecological monitoring program for cultivator properties— the basic pillar of the industry— that will further scientific understanding of the cannabis-wildlife dynamic and enhance farm biodiversity, and

 2) reclaiming trespass cannabis grows on public lands in Northern California to reduce deadly toxicants and trash on the landscape.